 Fish swim through the Pearl and Hermes Atoll in the Northwestern Hawaiian Islands.
 The sprawling coral reef extends over 450 square miles (1,165 square kilometers), according to the U.S. Fish and Wildlife Service.

-Nawhals play in the ocean.
-The male is more likely than the female to have the signature spiral tusk, which is embedded with millions of nerve endings to help the animal navigate its environment.
+A nawhal breaches the water as it comes up to breathe in Baffin Island, Canada.
+The male Narwhal is more likely than the female to have the signature spiral tusk, which is embedded with millions of nerve endings to help the animal navigate its environment.

 A seahorse and his babies

 A long-snouted seahorse (Hippocampus guttulatus) carries babies in this underwater close-up.
 Though the seahorse will release up to 2,000 eggs from its pouch, only a few will survive.
 This species has no teeth and instead hoovers up tasty shrimp and other food, according to the marine conservation society in the U.K.